gregwebs/blog/content/blog/go-errors-library.md

 A Panic in Go produces a stack trace, but an error does not.

-Adding a stack trace to your go code happens automatically with an error library.
+Adding a stack trace to your go code happens automatically with an error library that supports stack traces.
 If you use error creation functions:

 ```go
 errors.New("message")